Matheus Bahia

-Matheus Bahia Santos (born 11 August 1999), known as Matheus Bahia, is a Brazilian professional footballer who plays as a left back for Ceará, on loan from Bahia.
+Matheus Bahia Santos (born 11 August 1999), known as Matheus Bahia, is a Brazilian professional footballer who plays as a left back for SC Internacional.

 Club career

 Born in Salvador, Bahia, Matheus Bahia made his competitive debut for hometown club Bahia on 23 July 2020 in a Campeonato Baiano match against Atlético Alagoinhas.
 He came on as a 62nd minute substitute as Bahia lost 1–0.
 He then made his professional debut for the club in a Série A match on 11 September 2020, against Grêmio.
 He started and played the full match as Bahia were defeated 2–0.